Spectre (DC Comics character): Pre–Crisis on Infinite Earths (1940–1984)

+Post–Crisis on Infinite Earths (1985–2011)

-The being that eventually would become the Spectre was a fallen angel named Aztar who joined Lucifer Morningstar's rebellion.
+Following Crisis on Infinite Earths, the Spectre's background is revised and given in greater detail; The being that eventually would become the Spectre was a fallen angel named Aztar who joined Lucifer Morningstar's rebellion.
 After being cast into Hell alongside those who betrayed God, Aztar begged for forgiveness towards the archangel Michael, who through God appoints him as God's wrath but erases all his memories and lifetime experienced as punishment.
 Now the new embodiment of God's wrath and replacing Eclipso, Aztar as the Spectre would be responsible for various acts: the Spectre was the incarnation who carried out the destruction of Sodom and Gomorrah detailed in the Book of Genesis circa 3000 BCE, the Plagues of Egypt detailed in the Book of Exodus despite Nabu of the Lords of Order's intervention in 1263 BCE, and the Fall of Jericho described in the Book of Joshua.
 However, the birth of Jesus banished the Spectre into limbo due to the former embodying forgiveness, with the embodiments of wrath and forgiveness unable to co-exist simultaneously.

 However, the crucifixion of Jesus recalled the Spectre back, whom sought vengeance but is stopped by the archangel Michael, who subdues the erratic divine force as God decrees the Spectre must be bound to a human spirit due to Jesus's example.
 The first incantation bonded was to an Indian man who was credited instead as an aspect of Shiva when he sought vengeance for necromancer Beltane killing his family.
 Many other incarnations followed, with them coming against reincarnated forms of Beltane as among the Spectre's many enemies.

+Day of Judgement and the Spirit of Redemption

+Eventually, Corrigan's soul finds peace as he relinquishes his role, leaving the Spectre without a human host.
+Asmodel, a rogue angel, attempts to usurp the Spectre's power by becoming a new host, leading to Earth's mystical defenders, the Sentinels of Magic, to ask Corrigan to once more take the role but he refused.
+Hal Jordan eventually becomes the new Spectre by defeating Asmodel for the role.
+As Spectre, Jordan instead fashioned himself as the Spirit of Redemption in an attempt to make up for the evils he committed as Parallax.
+Jordan eventually relinquishes the role to return to life after purging his soul of Paralax's evil, leaving the Spectre without a host.